MileHacker Logo

 Public Transportation: Agglo'Bus

-Beaune operates a humble public transportation system, mainly serving local residents and also serving visitors.
+Beaune operates a humble public transportation system, mainly serving local residents in addition to serving visitors.

 System Overview

-• Beaune's local bus network, Agglo'Bus, links the city center with residential and commercial zones.
+• Beaune's area bus system, Agglo'Bus, joins the city center with residential and commercial zones.

 • Main bus stops found by the train station (Gare de Beaune), Hospices de Beaune, and commercial areas.